What is peer feedback?

 Here are some practical tips and considerations when implementing peer feedback activities or peer assessment in your module.

-- Provide clear instructions: Explain the purpose, different stages, and deadlines to students in advance so they understand what is expected at each step of the peer review process.
+Explain the purpose, different stages, and deadlines to students in advance so they understand what is expected at each step of the peer review process. - Support constructive feedback

-- Close the feedback loop: Consider how students will use the feedback they receive.
+Consider how students will use the feedback they receive.
 Will they revise and resubmit their work?
-Could you facilitate an in-class discussion or a short reflective activity (built into the Peer Review activity) to help them engage with the feedback?
+Could you facilitate an in-class discussion or a short reflective activity (built into the Peer Review activity) to help them engage with the feedback? - Monitor engagement

-- Monitor engagement: Use the analytics features in FeedbackFruits to track student participation, monitor progress, and identify any issues early.
+Use the analytics features in FeedbackFruits to track student participation, monitor progress, and identify any issues early.

-View FeedbackFruits in full screen for a better user experience.
+- View FeedbackFruits in full screen for a better user experience.

 - Carless, D., & Boud, D. (2018) The development of student feedback literacy: enabling uptake of feedback, Assessment & Evaluation in Higher Education, 43:8, 1315-1325